astropy/saba/docs/examples_mcmc.rst

 .. code-block:: ipython

-	plot_cdf('c0',100,'k')
+	plot_cdf(sampler, 'c0', 100, 'k')
-	plot_cdf('c1',100,'r')
+	plot_cdf(sampler, 'c1', 100, 'r')
-	plot_cdf('c2',100,'b')
+	plot_cdf(sampler, 'c2', 100, 'b')

 .. image:: _generated/example_plot_mcmc_cdf.png

 Both the fit values and the Draws middle points are about 2, 0.5 and 3 for c0, c1 and c2 repectively which are the true values.